saidabdul80/gogis-cms/RENDER_DEPLOYMENT.md

 2. Install Node dependencies
 3. Build frontend assets

+**Note:** The build script requires PHP and Composer to be available in the PATH.
+This is automatically configured on Render's PHP environment.

 ### Option 2: Manual Build Command

 If you prefer not to use the build script, use this build command: